 2. Use multifactor authentication.

-The National Institute of Standards and Technology recommends that everyone should use MFA whenever possible.
-You’ll definitely want this setup on your banking apps, your email, and your social media accounts whenever possible.
+The National Institute of Standards and Technology recommends that everyone should use MFA whenever possible for e-commerce.
+You’ll definitely want this setup on your banking apps, but also on your email and your social media accounts whenever possible.

 3. Use strong passwords.

 For Americans, 85 percent choose to reuse the same password for multiple sites, according to a report by Bitwarden.
 If you use the same password for every online account, a hacker can easily access all of them.
 Instead of making yourself an easy target, create long passwords with a variety of numbers and characters and update those passwords regularly.